7Block Labs

 • Rollup/L2 readiness:

-• Validate bridge contracts, verify upgrade delays, emergency freeze powers, and who can bypass timelocks.
-L2BEAT pages expose concrete upgrade paths and councils to model in your tests. (l2beat.com)
+• Be sure to validate your bridge contracts, and double-check upgrade delays, emergency freeze powers, and who has the ability to sidestep timelocks.
+L2BEAT pages are a great resource to expose solid upgrade paths and councils that you can model in your tests.
+Learn more here: (l2beat.com).

 4) Pre‑launch penetration test: scope and scenarios that matter